An effective visual aid you can count on in your electrochemistry lessons

 Predicting cell potentials

-Number grids really comes into their own when used to predict unknowns with given potentials.
+Number grids really come into their own when used to predict unknowns with given potentials.
 Students can use a simple practical to measure electrode potentials for a zinc–iron(II) and a zinc–copper cell to produce a number grid of their results.
 They can then use this to predict the cell potential for an iron(II)–copper cell and test their ideas by setting up the cell.

 Misconceptions and how to tackle them